Dainanahan/DrugVerse-RConsortium-Proposal/docs/isc-proposal.md

   - Utilizing Big Data technologies and tools in order to support the huge amounts of data that we will eventually be dealing with.
-  - Conduct a search for individuals who are willing to contribute to DrugVerse and who preferably possess a background in pharmaceuticals.
+  - Conduct a search for individuals who are willing to contribute to drugverse and who preferably possess a background in pharmaceuticals.

 ## Key risks